rksvc/rsslab/README.md

-RSS reader with built-in feed generator which can transform HTML/JSON links into RSS feeds.
+RSS reader with built-in feed builder which can transform HTML/JSON links into RSS feeds.

 ## Usage